-How many descriptively, meaningful hand-written thank you notes have you received?
-Usually the answers range from never to less than a handful.
-This year I hope to change that by suggesting a tradition that I started in 2011.
-On a Thanksgiving road trip with my then boyfriend, now husband, I suggested we start an annual tradition of sending handwritten thank-you notes to a few people who had the greatest impact on our lives that year.
-These less than a handful of friends, family, associates, authors, or public figures could have performed a service, shifted a paradigm in thinking, changed our life path, showed a kindness, or did something worthy of thoughtful recognition.
+That year I thought how memorable it would be if I started mailing handwritten thank-you notes to a few people who had the greatest impact on my life that year.
+These friends, family, associates, authors, or public figures could have performed a service, shifted a paradigm in my thinking, changed my life path, showed a kindness, or did something worthy of thoughtful recognition.

 About the Author: Sandra Dillon is a professional coach and consultant with an extensive background in leadership and business development.
 She coaches individuals as well as designs and facilitates workshops.
 She has a passion to help organizations engage all their employees.
 You can learn more about Sandra by visiting her website at www.shinecrossings.com.